One Avighna Park

 One Avighna Park is a twin 64-storey luxury residential skyscraper, located in Lower Parel, Mumbai, Maharashtra, India.
 It is the 16th tallest building in India.

-Location

-One Avighna Park is located in the locality of Lower Parel in Mumbai.
+Notable events

+On 22 October 2021, a fire broke out on the 19th floor on the building.
+One security guard died after jumping from the burning floor.

+On 15 December 2022, a fire broke out on the 22nd floor, injuring two firefighters and a resident.